 Push a continuous stream of updates to the ksqlDB stream or table.
 The result of this statement isn't persisted in a Kafka topic and is printed out only in the console, or returned to the client.
 To stop a push query started in the CLI press Ctrl+C.

-Execute a push query by sending an HTTP request to the ksqlDB REST API, and the API sends back a chunked response of indefinite length.
+Execute a push query via the CLI or by sending an HTTP request to the ksqlDB REST API, and the API sends back a chunked response of indefinite length.